adrofa/eyes_classifier/README.md

 ## Data Annotation
 My first thought was to annotate ~500 images manually and annotate additional data if needed.
-Then I decided to google something about opened-closed eyes classification problem and found [**Closed Eyes In The Wild (CEW) dataset**](http://parnec.nuaa.edu.cn/_upload/tpl/02/db/731/template731/pages/xtan/ClosedEyeDatabases.html).
+Then I decided to google something about the opened-closed eyes classification problem and found the [**Closed Eyes In The Wild (CEW) dataset**](http://parnec.nuaa.edu.cn/_upload/tpl/02/db/731/template731/pages/xtan/ClosedEyeDatabases.html).

-Eye patches from CEW dataset looked very similar to the original data.
+Eye patches from the CEW dataset looked very similar to the original data.
 I thought that it might be not the similar one, but the same.

-I checked and found that the datasets are identical, except 1 thing: the original dataset lacks 850 images.
+I checked and found that the datasets are identical, except for 1 thing: the original dataset lacks 850 images.

-*P.S. `cv2.imread` returns `None` for 4 of the mentioned 850 images from CEW dataset.*
+*P.S. `cv2.imread` returns `None` for 4 of the mentioned 850 images from the CEW dataset.*

 *For more details re datasets' identity check, please, consider:
 [`./utils/crossval_split.py`](./utils/crossval_split.py)*.